jstanco/MonteCarlo-Methods/README.md

 As a proof of functionality of the API, there is an implementation written for an n-demensinal square ising lattice.
 This involves writing a class which functions as the 'State' which the MCMC object will then run.
 The 'State' is a template class that would require certain methods, such as 'update(bool)' or 'prepare(int)', which allow the 'updater' to interface with the state it is updating.

 The Ising State consists of a general rank-n tensor object that stores the value of the spin at each lattice site (implemented as single dimensional vector length N1xN2x...xNd) implemented using the Armadillo API for linear algebra (http://arma.sourceforge.net/), along with a series of different child-classes that implement custom update procedures in accordance with different algorithms.
 Currently, there are both single update (Metropolis-Hastings, Heat-Bath, Glauber) and clustering (Wolff) algorithms.
-Note while the heat-bath and Glauber procedures are different in theory, they do reduce to the same acceptance probability in the case of the Ising System.
+Note, while the heat-bath and Glauber procedures are different in theory, they do reduce to the same acceptance probability in the case of the Ising System.
 I have included both for the sake of generality.

 I am in the process of the adding the worm algorithm.
-I am also adapting the model to quantum spin systems, with the hope of being to eventually simulate not just a square lattice, but triangular and polycrystalline (using a delaunay triangulation).
+I am also adapting the model to quantum spin systems, with the goal of simulating not just a square lattice, but triangular and polycrystalline (using a delaunay triangulation).

-The two basic precedures available are:
+The two basic procedures available are:
-  1) MCMC run with the algorithm of choice customizing: lattice size, iterations, temperature, z-field and coupling constant J in [+1,-1] from the command line.
+  1) MCMC run with the algorithm of choice: From the command line specify: lattice size, iterations, temperature, z-field and coupling constant J in [+1,-1].
 This prints the expectation value of energy and abs(magnetization), along with time taken.

   2) From within main file (ising_temp_dependence.cpp), specify algorithm as well as range of temperatures to examine: energy, abs(mag), specific heat, and mag susceptibility.
 These results currently agree nicely in 2D with Onsager's analytic solution, as well as with other MCMC simulations.